Wilhelm Heye: Military career in the Reichswehr

 After the Armistice ending World War I, Heye participated in the defense of Germany's post-war eastern frontier (Grenzschutz Ost) as (from 26 April 1919) chief of the general staff of the Army High Command "Border Protection North (Armeeoberkommando Grenzschutz Nord) in East Prussia.
 He was the successor to Hans von Seeckt, with whom Heye's military career in the subsequent years would remain closely connected.

 On 1 October 1919, Heye became chief of staff of the Troop Office (Truppenamt) in the Ministry of the Reichswehr in Berlin.
 The Truppenamt served as the covert general staff of the Reichswehr; Seeckt, as chief of the Truppenamt, was effectively chief of the general staff of the Reichswehr, and Heye was his principal deputy.

 In the aftermath of the failed Kapp Putsch in March 1920, Seeckt was named Chief of the Army Command (Chef der Heeresleitung), and Heye succeeded him as Chief of the Truppenamt (redesignated as the "Allgemeines Truppenamt").
 Heye was promoted to Generalmajor on 16 June 1920 and, with effect from 1 April 1922, simultaneously promoted to Generalleutnant and named chief of the Army Personnel Office (Heerespersonalamt).
-On 1 Novembver 1923, he was named commander of the Reichswehr's 1st Division in Königsberg in East Prussia, in which capacity he also commanded Military District I (Wehrkreis I).
+On 1 November 1923, he was named commander of the Reichswehr's 1st Division in Königsberg in East Prussia, in which capacity he also commanded Military District I (Wehrkreis I).

 On 9 October 1926, Heye once again succeeded Seeckt, being named Chef der Heeresleitung.
 During his tenure, the Heeresleitung lost much of the political influence it had under Seeckt, while the authority of the Ministry of the Reichswehr increased, principally under Wilhelm Groener and his protegé Kurt von Schleicher.
 Heye was promoted to General der Infanterie on 1 November 1926 and to Generaloberst on 1 January 1930.
 He retired on 31 October 1930 and was succeeded by Kurt von Hammerstein-Equord.